-The capital cost scope was developed to a WBS developed from several historical projects of similar scope.
+The capital cost scope was developed to a WBS.
+This WBS was developed from several historical projects of similar scope.
 The capital components of the estimate were allocated into three major groupings:

-- initial capital; - deferred capital in the case of mill construction; and - sustaining capital for both continued incremental investment and replacement.
+- initial capital; - deferred capital in the case of delayed mill construction; and - sustaining capital for both continued incremental investment and replacement.